cncf/techdocs/assessments/0002-notary-project.md

 ### Moving and consolidating existing documentation

-- We recommend that the V1 Notary Project that is currently housed in the [The Update Framework](https://github.com/theupdateframework/notary/) GitHub organization be moved into the [Notary Project](https://github.com/notaryproject) GitHub organization.
+- We recommend moving the v1 Notary Project project from the [The Update Framework](https://github.com/theupdateframework/notary/) GitHub organization to the [Notary Project](https://github.com/notaryproject) GitHub organization.
-- The V1 documentation makes reference to Docker (which was the original home of the documentation).
-As the V1 docs are moved from their original location, references to things like "the Docker Notary documenation" should be removed.
+- Remove any references to Docker (the original home of  the documentation), for example "the Docker Notary documentation".
 - Even if the V1 Notary repo isn't moved, the website MVP should link to V1 notary where it is now, with no changes.
 - Docs+Code combined repositories are a long-term risk.
 We strongly recommend decoupling these into their own repositories
    - As the website is being built, we recommend the existing V2 documentation be moved out of the https://github.com/notaryproject/notaryproject repo, and into the new documentation repository: https://github.com/notaryproject/notaryproject.dev
-      - Include the nv2 cli prototype documentation (https://github.com/notaryproject/nv2) in this migration
+      - Include the Notary v2 CLI prototype documentation (https://github.com/notaryproject/nv2) in this migration
-   - Once the website MVP is completed, and regardless if the V1 Notary Project repo has been moved, all relevant docs from V1 should be migrated into the website/documentation repo
+   - After building the website MVP, migrate all relevant documentation from v1 to the website/documentation repository.